machinalis/refo/README.txt

 REfO
 ====

-Lacking a propper name, REfO stands for "Regular Expressions for Objects".
+Lacking a proper name, REfO stands for "Regular Expressions for Objects".

 It's a python library that supplies a functionality very similar to the python `re` module (regular expressions) but for arbitrary sequences of objects